Professional sports leagues in the United States: Major League Soccer (MLS)

-National Basketball Association
+National Basketball Association (NBA)

 The National Basketball Association is the premier basketball league in the world.
 It was founded as the Basketball Association of America in 1946, and adopted its current name in 1949, when the BAA partially absorbed the rival National Basketball League.
 Four teams from the rival American Basketball Association joined the NBA with the ABA–NBA merger in 1976.
 It currently has 30 teams, 29 in the United States and 1 in Canada.
 The NBA is watched by audiences both domestically and internationally.

-National Football League
+National Football League (NFL)

 The National Football League was founded in 1920 as a combination of various teams from regional leagues such as the Ohio League, the New York Pro Football League, and the Chicago circuit.
 The NFL partially absorbed the All-America Football Conference in 1949 and merged with the American Football League in 1970.
 It has 32 teams, all located in the United States.

 NFL games are the most attended of domestic professional leagues in the world in terms of per-game attendance, and the most popular in the U.S. in terms of television ratings and merchandising.
-Its championship game, the Super Bowl, is the most watched annual event on U.S. television, with Super Bowl XLIX being the single most-watched program in U.S. television history.
+Its championship game, the Super Bowl, is the most watched annual event on U.S. television, with Super Bowl LVIII in February 2024 being the single most-watched program in U.S. television history.

 The NFL is the only one of the major American leagues not to have a presence in Canada, where the Canadian Football League is the premier professional league in the separate though related sport of Canadian football.

-National Hockey League
+National Hockey League (NHL)

 The National Hockey League is the only one of the major leagues to have been founded in Canada.
 It was formed in 1917 as a successor to Canada's NHA, the National Hockey Association (founded 1909), taking all but one of the NHA's teams.
 The NHL partially absorbed the rival World Hockey Association (WHA) in 1979.
-As of the 2021–22 season there are 32 teams in the NHL, with 25 in the U.S. and 7 in Canada, with the Seattle Kraken joining for the 2021–22 season.
+As of the 2024–25 season there are 32 teams in the NHL, with 25 in the U.S. and 7 in Canada, with the Utah Mammoth joining as an expansion team.

 The most popular sports league in Canada, and widely followed across the northern U.S., the NHL has expanded southward in recent decades to attempt to gain a more national following in the United States, in cities such as Dallas, Miami, Nashville, Phoenix, Las Vegas, Raleigh, and Tampa, with varying success.
-Hockey remains much more popular in the northern states of the U.S. closer to Canada, such as the Upper Midwest (8 NHL teams), New England and the New York to Washington area (5 NHL teams), than in the rest of the United States.
-The NHL has more Canadian teams (seven) than Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), and Major League Soccer (MLS) combined (five).
+Hockey remains much more popular in the northern states of the U.S. closer to Canada, such as the Upper Midwest (8 NHL teams), New England and the New York to Washington area (6 NHL teams), than in the rest of the United States.
+The NHL has more Canadian teams (seven) than MLB, MLS, the NBA, and the NFL combined (five).